AlgoLab/forgenom_summerschool2025/index.md

 - Introduction to modern genome sequence technologies, data analysis and software tools in genome structural variations
 - Structural variations in diseases, mapping copy number variation by genome sequencing
 - Latest trend methods and experimental validation

-- Research challenges in FORGENOM and entrepreneurship (training by EMBL), how to disseminate results to the scientific biomedical community.
+- Research challenges and entrepreneurship
+- How to disseminate results to the scientific biomedical community.

 ### Hackathon: From one genome to many
 There will also be an hackathon on genomics, proteomics and bioinformatics to get your hands dirty!
+- Analysis of Structural Variations
+- Free and Open software in Bioinformatics
+- Reproducibility of results

 *More detailed topics will be available soon*